suyuan32/simple-admin-doc/src/guide/quick-start/codegen/api_example.md

   -i, --i18n                      Whether to use i18n
   -x, --import_prefix string      Import paths' prefix is only used when the service in sub folder, such as core service's api and rpc
-  -j, --json_style string         The JSON tag format, default is camelcase (default "goZero") -m, --model string              Model name used for generation, such as User, supports generating multiple models at the same time, separated by commas, such as User, Member
+  -j, --json_style string         The JSON tag format, default is camelcase (default "goZero") -m, --model string              Model name used for generation, the same as the struct name in schema. such as User, supports generating multiple models at the same time, separated by commas, such as User, Member
       --multiple                  Whether the proto contains multiple services -t, --optional_service          Whether it is an optional service, if true, judgment code will be generated -o, --output string             The output path
   -w, --overwrite                 Whether to overwrite the files, it will overwrite all generated files -p, --proto string              The proto path
-  -n, --rpc_name string           The rpc name in service context. e.g. Core means CoreRpc -r, --rpc_service_name string   The RPC service name -s, --style string              The file name format style (default "go_zero")
+  -f, --route_prefix string       Route prefix,  must begin with "/" -n, --rpc_name string           The rpc name in service context. e.g. Core means CoreRpc -r, --rpc_service_name string   The RPC service name -s, --style string              The file name format style (default "go_zero")